 Peter Schiff typically takes a contrarian view of the markets.

-He’s outspoken in his belief that the U.S. economy is barreling full-throttle toward another recession and that this event has the potential to erode the value of the dollar and the United States’ dollar-based investments in a cataclysmic fashion.
+Leading up to the crash in Q1 2020, he was outspoken in his belief that the U.S. economy was barreling full-throttle toward another recession and that this event has the potential to erode the value of the dollar and the United States’ dollar-based investments in a cataclysmic fashion.

-Euro Pacific Capital specializes in mutual funds that aggregate opportunities in foreign markets and securities; these investments offer the firm’s clients exposure to areas of the global economy that have avoided the $247 trillion debt burden that the U.S. and other developing nations carry.
+Euro Pacific Capital specializes in mutual funds that aggregate opportunities in foreign markets and securities; these investments offer the firm’s clients exposure to areas of the global economy that have avoided the hundreds of trillions of dollars in debt burden that the U.S. and other developing nations carry.

 The firm offers clients an assortment of wealth management strategies that are designed to help diversify their portfolios away from the U.S. dollar through targeted equity, fixed income, and natural resource investments in overseas and domestic markets.